What We Do:

 - Sophisticated computational/statistical analytical approaches towards analyses of neural circuitry, cognition, and behavior

-- Engagement of diverse teams that incorporate perspectives and team science approaches, as needed, from neuroscience, psychology, sociology, computer science, anthropology, ethicists, and community stakeholders
+- Engagement of teams that incorporate perspectives and team science approaches, as needed, from neuroscience, psychology, sociology, computer science, anthropology, ethicists, and community stakeholders

 For more information on relevant funding opportunities, please see the “Active Funding Opportunities” section below.